exclusive interview charles woehrle world war ii pow shows us his new patek philippe

 The 1584J is comparable to the 1461 that Woehrle wore through the darkest several years of his life, with snap-on caseback, elegant lugs along with a simple dial.
 But it is perhaps fitting that this one particular is designed from a precious metal, polished gold, for a man in his golden yrs who treasures it not for its intrinsic value or its name but for what it represents – memories of difficult days and the kindness and trust of a enjoy company, both in 1943 and in 2011.

-As I bade farewell to Charles Woehrle, with his firm handshake, I was reminded that what draws us to timepieces are not so a great deal the replica watches themselves but the stories and the people behind them.
+As I bade farewell to Charles Woehrle, with his firm handshake, I was reminded that what draws us to timepieces are not so a great deal the themselves but the stories and the people behind them.

 To see video footage of Charles Woehrle and find out far more about the upcoming documentary, Stalag Luft III: A single Mans Story, visit the films site at